flyway/flywaydb.org/documentation/learnmore/upgradingToTeams.md

 ## New Features

-Now that you are using the Teams edition of Flyway, you can take advantage of all the powerful new features at your disposal:
+Now that you are using the Teams / Enterprise edition of Flyway, you can take advantage of all the powerful new features at your disposal:

 - Begin creating [Undo migrations](/documentation/concepts/migrations#undo-migrations) to allow rollback of deployments.
 - Begin storing your migrations in cloud storage such as [Amazon S3](/documentation/configuration/parameters/locations#amazon-s3) or [Google Cloud Storage](/documentation/configuration/parameters/locations#google-cloud-storage).